 Is there a good book (or audio book) that will help you grow in godliness?
 Maybe while you are doing some home organization you can listen to a biblical podcast or the audio form of a missionary biography?

 Summer is a great time to make some goals that exercise your brain!

 #5 Develop good habits.

-If you look ahead to Fall, and you really hope certain routines can be implemented, now is the time to turn those hopes into habits!
+If you look ahead to Fall, and you really hope certain routines will be implemented, now is the time to turn those hopes into habits!

-Since you are probably only being pulled in 85 directions (instead of 100), you can focus on a couple areas with more concentration.
+Since you’re probably only being pulled in 37 directions (instead of 98), you can focus on a couple areas with more concentration.
 Then hopefully, when Fall busyness kicks back in, these habits will run like clockwork.

-Not only that, we would go into Fall more prepared to tackle the next season with efficiency, godliness, and effectiveness!
-If you don’t already have “Summer goals” maybe today is the day!
+Not only that, we would go into Fall more prepared to tackle the next season with more efficiency, godliness, and effectiveness!
+If you don’t already have “Summer goals,” maybe today is the day!